 And on a simpler note, make sure you graciously accept compliments from your audiences when you are fortunate enough to receive them.
 Nobody want to give a performer praise only to have it awkwardly dismissed or ignored!

-Related Entries: Host, Volunteers
+Related Entries: Host, Trust, Volunteers

 Connected Game: Scene in the Audience